 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS n. picketing o. sightseer crowd 2.
 Describe Crowd Control Techniques a. wayfinding optimization b. queue management c. temporary closure d. rapid deployment e. customer flow management 3.
 Describe riot control techniques.
-4. Describe riot control techniques.
 4. Describe the differences between: a. crowd b. hostile crowd c. mob 5.
 Explain how the following psychological factors can cause a crowd to become disorderly: a. influence of a dominant person b. loss of identity 6.
 State the responsibility of security officers regarding the protection of: a. peaceful demonstrators b. counter-demonstrators c. the general public 7.
 Describe and demonstrate how the following verbal skills can help confront conflicts constructively: a. acknowledge feelings underlying the action b. use I-messages to maintain control of the situation c. control voice tone, speed and volume d. present nonjudgmental statements e. repeat statement or question if necessary f. verify that the person understands the message 8.
-Describe how the following actions can help to control a hostile crowd: a. removing or isolating individuals participating in the incidents b. splitting the crowd into smaller groups c. removing or isolating individuals participating in the incidents b. splitting the attention of the crowd d. diverting the attention of the crowd e. using a recognized community leader for support f. providing an escape route 9.
-Describe how the following are important in preparing a crowd control plan: STANDARDS Health and Safety: 6.2, 6.6 Responsibility and Flexibility: 7.2, 7.3, 7.7 Ethics and Legal Responsibilities: 8.1, 8.4, 8.5 Leadership and Teamwork: 9.2, 9.3, 9.6, 9.7 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.1 CTE Pathway: A1.4, A1.5, A2.1, A4.1, A4.2, A6.1, A6.4, A6.7, A6.10 a. emphasizing command presence of the security officers b. determining when and whom to call for assistance c. informing crowd of specific violations d. allowing crowd to disperse safely 10.
+Describe how the following actions can help to control a hostile crowd: a. removing or isolating individuals participating in the incidents b. splitting the crowd into smaller groups c. removing the leaders of the crowd e. using a recognized community leader for support f. providing an escape route 9.
+Describe how the following are important in preparing a crowd control plan: a. emphasizing command presence of the security officers b. determining when and whom to call for assistance c. informing crowd of specific violations d. allowing crowd of disperse safely 10.
 State the reasons why an employer may hire a security officer in case of a labor dispute, labor action or work stoppage.
 11. State the expectations an employer may have of the behavior of the security officer in a labor dispute, labor action or work stoppage.
+Health and Safety: 6.2, 6.6 Responsibility and Flexibility: 7.2, 7.3, 7.7 Ethics and Legal Responsibilities: 8.1, 8.4, 8.5 Leadership and Teamwork: 9.2, 9.3, 9.6, 9.7 Technical Knowledge and Skills: 10.1, 10.2 Demonstration and Application: 11.1 CTE Pathway: A1.4, A1.5, A2.1, A4.1, A4.2, A6.1, A6.4, A6.7, A6.10

 COMPETENCY AREAS AND STATEMENTS MINIMAL COMPETENCIES STANDARDS (3 hours) Describe the general duties of a security officer during a labor dispute, labor action or work stoppage.
 Describe the gate patrol duties of a security officer during a labor dispute, labor action or work stoppage.
 Describe the perimeter duties of a security officer during a labor dispute, labor action or work stoppage.
-Describe the perimeter duties of a security officer during a labor dispute, labor action or work stoppage.
 Pass the Crowd Control quiz with 100% accuracy.
 L. COURTROOM DEMEANOR Understand and evaluate the behavior of the security officer in the courtroom.
-Define the following: Accused attorney bailiff contempt of court court court defense attorney exhibits impartiality judge prosecuting attorney subpoena testimony Describe and demonstrate how attention to the following creates a professional appearance: attire personal grooming posture and body language Explain why the following represents professional behavior in the court: Career Ready Practice: 1, 2, 4, 5, 7, 8, 9, 10, 11, 12 CTE Anchor: Communications: 2.1, 2.2, 2.3 CTE Pathway: A1.4, A1.12, A2.7, A4.1, A4.2, A4.5, A5.2 (2 hours) Pass the Courtroom Demeanor quiz with 100% accuracy.
+Define the following: Accused attorney bailiff contempt of court court defense attorney exhibits impartiality judge prosecuting attorney subpoena testimony Describe and demonstrate how attention to the following creates a professional appearance: attire personal grooming posture and body language Explain why the following represents professional behavior in the court: maintaining impartiality towards defense and prosecuting attorneys using correct forms of address showing respect to all courtroom officials speaking to the jury only when testifying only stating the facts State the importance of the following when testifying as a witness: honest brevity clarity objectivity emotional control Describe tactics that defense attorneys often use.
+Demonstrate professional behavior in simulated courtroom situations.
+Career Ready Practice: 1, 2, 4, 5, 7, 8, 9, 10, 11, 12 CTE Anchor: Communications: 2.1, 2.2, 2.3 CTE Pathway: A1.4, A1.12, A2.7, A4.1, A4.2, A4.5, A5.2 (2 hours) 7.
+Pass the Courtroom Demeanor quiz with 100% accuracy.